alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 - Ask your group colleagues for help
 - Ask in the Slack channel for help.

-Everything that is not stored in a GitLab repository or on the shared `R:` drive by Friday lunchtime will be **DESTROYED FOR EVER**.
+Everything that is not stored in a GitLab repository or on the shared `/output` drive by Friday lunchtime will be **DESTROYED FOR EVER**.
 Make sure that every piece of code you think might be at all useful is stored in a GitLab repository within the secure environment.
 Small processed data can also be stored in Gitlab.
-Larger processed datasets should be transferred to the shared `R:` drive using the `File Transfer` WinSCP app.
+Larger processed datasets should be transferred to the shared `/output` drive.

 You can access the same GitLab repositories from the Work Resources page or via the shared VM desktop.

-Login with username `firstname.lastname@turingsafehaven.ac.uk` and `password`.
+Login with username `firstname.lastname` (the domain is not needed) and `password`.

 ![](images/user_guide/gitlab_screenshot_login.png)